Pylons/pyramid_cookbook/quick_traversal/hierarchy.rst

 In this example we have to manage our tree by assigning ``__name__`` as an identifier on each child and ``__parent__`` as a reference to the parent.
 The template used now shows different information based on the object URL which you traversed to.

+We also show that ``@view_config`` can set a "default" view on a context by omitting the ``@name`` attribute.
+Thus, if you visit ``http://localhost:6543/folder1/`` without providing anything after, the configured default view is used.

 Extra Credit
 ============